LuisMiSanVe/JavaShopManagement/README.md

 - [Supervisor](https://github.com/LuisMiSanVe/JavaShopManagement/blob/main/ShopManager/src/shopmanager/Supervisor.java): Represents the employee in charge of a whole department.
 - [Manager](https://github.com/LuisMiSanVe/JavaShopManagement/blob/main/ShopManager/src/shopmanager/Manager.java): Represents the person in charge of the shop, the boss.
 - [Task](https://github.com/LuisMiSanVe/JavaShopManagement/blob/main/ShopManager/src/shopmanager/Task.java): Represents the tasks that can be assigned to individual employees or to an entire department.

+## 🚀 Releases
+The version will be released using these versioning policies:\
+New major features and critical bug fixes will cause the immediate release of a new version, while other minor changes/fixes will wait one week from the time the change is introduced in the repository before being included in the new version, so that other potential changes can be added.
+>[!NOTE]
+>These potencial new changes will not increase the wait time for the new version beyond one week.

+The version number will follow this format: \
+\[Major Feature\].\[Minor Feature\].\[Bug Fixes\]

 ## 💻 Technologies used
 - Programming Language: [Java](https://www.java.com/)